Erlanger, Kentucky: Economy

 Toyota Boshoku and Perfetti Van Melle, an Italian confectionery, both have business locations in Erlanger.

 The United States Playing Card Company's corporate headquarters are also located in the town.

-Online furniture and home goods retailer Wayfair operates a 900,000 ft2 fulfillment center on a 52 acre site near CVG airport.

-Companies like Wayfair “can set up a facility here and within a day they can access several million people from Toronto all the way down to Atlanta,” said Lee Crume, Tri-ED president and CEO.
-“You just have this tremendous logistical reach by being physically present in Northern Kentucky."
+Total Quality Logistics is located here.

 In January 2017, Amazon.com announced they would build an Amazon Prime Air hub in Erlanger, and that it would be expected to bring approximately 2,000 new jobs with it, in addition to 10,000 that Amazon already had in Kentucky.

 The global shipping center Pitney Bowes, often used to send international purchases, is located in Erlanger.

 Arts and culture

 Erlanger is served by a branch of the Kenton County Public Library.

 Government

-Erlanger operates under a Mayor-Council form of government.
+Erlanger is a home-rule class city and operates under a Mayor-Council form of government.
 There are nine elected council members as the legislative body and one elected mayor as the executive authority.
 The mayor is Jessica Fette, who also served as a councilwoman from 2016 to 2018.